Here I’m sharing training supersets that you can easily do on a cable machine if you cannot access a squat rack.

 - Use a lighter weight in the stack to make it more challenging

-- Test it first by starting out a little heavier, use your other leg for support before jumping into a full single-leg movement, always check behind you for safety
+- Test it first by starting out a little heavier, use your other leg for support before jumping into a full single-leg movement, and always check behind you for safety

 - In this instance the lighter the weight the more challenging movement

 - Don’t overgrip to pull yourself up from the squat.
 Your upper body should not be taking on the load of the weight.
-If you have straps use those around your wrists (not hands) to prevent the upper-body from taking over (see timecode: 4:16)
+If you have straps use those around your wrists (not hands) to prevent the upper body from taking over (see timecode: 4:16)

 - To add more intensity to the drill.
 Keep the leg extended in front of you and drive up through the heel from the bottom position.
 If you don’t yet have the hamstring range or quad strength add a slight bend to the extended leg (see timecode 4:30).

 Finish off your training session with a cool-down stretch.
 Focus on calming your breath.
 Give thanks to your body for working hard and well for you.
 For me, I place my hand on my heart while I do this, it seems to calm my system down.

 Feel those happy endorphins.
 You can tell by how calm your mind has become.
 That’s a sign of a meaningful, purposeful training session!
 You want more of those in your life.
 As it feels so good you’ll naturally gravitate towards more feel-good training sessions – trust the body it will show you the way – providing you listen to its quiet voice.

 Remember to sign-up to get actionable self-coaching techniques for mindset optimization, thought-feeling management, as well as fitness, well-being, and lifestyle tools for a strong mind-body life.

 PS: have questions?
 Let me know and I’ll do a video Q n A for you.